 DRTA recognises and honours the Life Memberships registered with DRTA in 2009.
 These members are Full DRTA Members who have been honoured with Life Membership status by the state bodies in existence before 2009 at the commencement of the national body.
 These members have contributed enormously to the development and eventual creation of the national body over decades of extraordinary voluntary work to better the profession.
 They have been honoured with individual Certificates of Life Membership from DRTA.
 There are no plans to create further Life Members of DRTA.

 One of the primary roles of a professional association is to ensure that practicing professionals are continually updating knowledge and skills to ensure that their practice is embracing current trends.

-Members granted full membership are required to complete 15 points of professional development activity each year to maintain their membership.
-Student Members, Retired Members, International Practitioner Members and Life Members are not required to fulfil this requirement.
-At the end of each financial year, all Full Members must ensure they hold a list of their professional development for that financial year in summary, along with copies of relevant certificates, transcripts or other evidence to show that they have fulfilled their professional development obligation and sign a statement to that effect.
-PD Policy.
+Degree, Diploma and Certificate IV qualified members are required to complete 20 hours of Continuous Professional Development (CPD) each year to maintain their membership.
+Student, Affiliate and Life Members are not required to fulfil this requirement.
+At the end of each financial year, all Full Members must ensure they hold a list of their professional development for that financial year in summary, along with copies of relevant certificates, transcripts or other evidence to show that they have fulfilled their professional development obligation and sign a statement to that

 Download the Professional Development Summary Sheet Here

 (you will need this completed each year at 30th June to renew your membership).

 Professional development is mandatory for DRTA Full Membership – random audits are carried out - keep evidence of your PD for 12 months in case you are selected for audit.

 DRTA Professional Development FAQs– Let us explain!

 Quite a few members have felt confused, misinformed or even intimidated by DTA’s requirement for 15 Professional Development points per year – this is a “must read” article to explain more…